bcgov/von-network/docs/Writing Transactions to a Ledger for an Un-privileged Author.md

 ## The Production Writes Workshop

 To get started, open a bash shell on your local system that is capable of running git and docker.
-If you need more information about the prerequisites, you can [learn more here].
-We'll be creating three repos, so we recommend that you start in an empty directory that will be easy to clean up after the process.
+If you need more information about the prerequisites, you can [learn more here](https://github.com/cloudcompass/ToIPLabs/blob/master/docs/LFS173x/RunningLabs.md#running-on-docker-locally).
+We'll be cloning three repos, so we recommend that you start in an empty directory that will be easy to clean up after the process.

-If things go wrong, there are instructions at the bottom for resetting everything so you can start again.
+If things go wrong, there are instructions at the [end of this document](#resetting-the-environment) for resetting everything so you can start again.

 ### Clone the Repos and Build